 Adeline Rose Saylor is a ballet pianist, classical and jazz musician, composer, and songwriter.
+She began her career in dance accompaniment at the Houston Ballet in Houston, TX, where she accompanied ballet classes for students ranging from preschoolers to semi-professional adults.
 She currently lives in Tallahassee, FL where she is an accompanist for the Florida State University School of Dance, the music and choir director at the United Church of Tallahassee, and a freelance collaborative pianist and piano teacher.

 Adeline graduated summa cum laude from Messiah College in May 2016 with a Bachelor of Arts in Music.
 During her time there she studied classical piano with Ya Ting Chang, collaborative piano with Dr. Patrice Ewoldt, and jazz piano/improvisation with Kirk Reese.
 She was the pianist for the Messiah College Wind Ensemble and Messiah College Jazz Fusion band as well as a collaborative pianist for both the music and theatre departments, where she accompanied instrumental and vocal soloists, chamber ensembles, and large ensembles (such as Messiah's Opera Workshop).
 She was also the rehearsal pianist for a full-length musical, Babes in Arms.